What Does a Phoenix Arizona Felony or Misdemeanor Expungement Lawyer Do?

-I would say drugs DUIs and domestic violence offenses, as long as it didn’t involve a dangerous offender those are generally the people that made a mistake but they’re they’re generally good people right they’re not they’re not habitual criminals.
-They are just people who had a bad day and things went awry and ultimately they’re convicted.of a small drug offense, a DUI, or a domestic violence offense such as a husband and wife or boyfriend-girlfriend kind kind of relationships where there’s an argument or a fight.
+They’re just people who had a bad day and things went awry and ultimately they were convicted.of a small drug offense, a DUI, or a domestic violence offense.
+These can be a husband and wife or boyfriend-girlfriend kind of relationships where there’s a heated argument or a fight.

-What is The Reason for Your High Success Rate as a Phoenix Felony Expungement Attorney Arizona?
+Your Success Rate is Much Higher With a Phoenix Felony Expungement Attorney in Arizona

-it’s been through experience; trial and error.
-On the applications that I’ve been successful with, what I’ve noticed is that what usually helps is that a significant period of time has passed and again you know there is no set period of time.
-Obviously, the more serious the offense is, probably the longer the time should pass before they apply.
+My success rate to set aside convictions in Arizona is high because of my decades of experience working with these types of cases.
+On the many applications that I’ve been successful with, I’ve noticed that what helps considerably is that a significant period of time has passed.
+There is no set period of time, but the more serious the offense is, the longer the period of time should pass before applying.

 Obviously it didn’t justify what she did.
 But sometimes a little bit of an explanation like that goes a long way.
 Then certainly coupled with the fact that she had no other criminal record, either before that conviction or after that conviction.
 Maybe this person can show this.

-For the best chances of being successful in your case, speaking as a misdemeanor and felony expungement attorney Phoenix Arizona, I often encourage people to provide me letters of character from not only family but friends, co-workers, employers, any people in the community that can say: look – this person has really turned their life around right now.
+For the best chances of being successful in your case, speaking as a misdemeanor and felony expungement attorney Phoenix Arizona, I will encourage you to provide the court letters of character reference from family, friends, co-workers, employers, any people in the community that can vouch for you and say: look – this person has really turned their life around right now.
 They can give examples of that.
 That’s always very helpful.
-Then anything else that they’ve done – I have had people give me certificates for all kinds of things that they’ve done.